giannisalinetti/do276archive/apps/html5/README.md

-# DO276 To Do HTML5 front-end as a container
+# DO276 Angular-based HTML5 To Do List app front-end

-Do not start this one directly: it needs dynamic information about where is the API container from environment variables.

-The scripts for each version of the API container will start the front-end container with correct configs.
+Start one of the backends and runt he build.sh script.

+The script copies the HTML pages to Apache and them starts the httpd24-httpd systemd service.

+Open a web browser and visit http://localhost/todo to run the application